thomlake/Flimsy.jl/README.md

 # DANGER!
 This package recently underwent a significant refactor.
-Some links in this README are currently broken, but most things are working and stable now.
+Some links in this README are currently broken, but most of the library is stable.

+Unfortunately it appears Julia's GC isn't working correctly, resulting in monotonically increasing memory usage in long running training loops.
+Periodically calling `gc()` appears to fix this issue, I'm currently working on a fix.

 # Flimsy.jl
 Flimsy.jl is a Julia package for expressing and training a rich class of machine learning